 What Foreign Objects Block Drains?

-Toilets are designed for human waste and toilet paper.
-Everything else is a blockage risk.
-The most common culprits include:
+Toilets are built for human waste and toilet paper.
+Everything else is a blockage waiting to happen.
+The usual culprits:

-- Wet wipes: Even those labelled "flushable" do not break down like toilet paper.
-They catch on joints and build up quickly.
+- Wet wipes.
+Even the ones labelled "flushable" do not break down the way toilet paper does.
+They snag on pipe joints and build up fast.

-- Sanitary products: Pads and tampons should always go in the bin, never the toilet.
+- Sanitary products.
+Pads and tampons belong in the bin, never the toilet.

 Could Old or Broken Pipes Be the Problem?